jessicashand/recreatingthepast/README.md

 ## Week 6: Nancy Burson and Jason Salavon

 This week, I experimented with several different image datasets to which I applied basic versions of the same image averaging techniques used extensively by Burson and Salavon.
-Here are the results from (1) averaging every version of Evelyn Wang in the movie _Everything Everywhere All At Once_ (as shown in the montage from [this clip](https://www.youtube.com/watch?v=3yWn5YqdzTg&ab_channel=Hup)) and (2) averaging every official U.S. presidential portrait shown in the National Portrait Gallery, through January 2021.
+Here are the results from (1) averaging every version of Evelyn Wang in the movie _Everything Everywhere All At Once_ (as shown in the montage from [this clip](https://www.youtube.com/watch?v=3yWn5YqdzTg&ab_channel=Hup)) and (2) averaging every official U.S. presidential portrait, from Presidents Washington through Trump.

 ![Every version of _Everything Everywhere All At Once_'s Evelyn Wang](https://github.com/jessicashand/recreatingthepast/blob/main/recreations/evelyn.png)
 ![U.S. presidential portraits](https://github.com/jessicashand/recreatingthepast/blob/main/recreations/presidents.png)